Yayunyun/ids706-final/README.md

 # Project process: Containerized Streamlit in Azure

-Follow the commands below
+#Follow the commands below

 `docker build .`

 `docker image ls`

-`docker tag <imageid> movierecommender.azurecr.io/recommender:latest` `docker push movierecommender.azurecr.io/recommender:latest` `docker run -p 8501:8501 movierecommender.azurecr.io/recommender:latest`
+`docker tag <imageid> movierecommender.azurecr.io/recommender:latest`

+`docker push movierecommender.azurecr.io/recommender:latest`

+`docker run -p 8501:8501 movierecommender.azurecr.io/recommender:latest`

 1. Streamlit was leveraged to display the movie recommendations
 2. Using Codespace as the environment, the microservice was containerized in Azure Registry and pushed to production using Streamlit
-3. Continuous Delivery was performed using AWS CodeBuild. (via buildspec.yml)
+3. Continuous Delivery was performed using Azure Docker.
 4. Continous Integration was enabled via Github Actions.